AdoptOpenJDK/adoptopenjdk-getting-started-kit/advanced-steps/openjdk_code_coverage.md

 $ open index.html
 ```

-This will normally take a couple of hours depending on the available resources.
+This will normally take a couple of hours depending on the available resources and how performant your sysyem is.

 See also [Building jcov](building_jcov.md).